 Make sure you’re fully-stocked up with torches, and surround your tent with all of the plants you can find in the house – maybe even drag some dirt in if you feel like it.
 This is important if you want to achieve what we call “foresty feel”.

 If you have a smart speaker system, yell out: “Hey Alexa/Siri/Google, play nature sounds!”
 If you don’t have a smart speaker system, just get up and do it yourself (remember doing things yourself?).
-On the TV, pop on some vintage David Attenborough on Netflix or watch ‘Alone’ on Binge to help you feel like you’re truly ‘out there’.
-Maybe put it on mute though – otherwise it feels a bit like having random people just sitting outside your tent trying to talk to you, which is a bit weird.
+On the TV, pop on some vintage David Attenborough on Netflix.
+Watch ‘Alone’ on Binge to help you feel like you’re truly ‘out there’.
+Maybe put it on mute though – otherwise, it feels a bit like having random people just sitting outside your tent trying to talk to you, which is a bit weird.

 While you’re using tech to help set the scene – we recommend bringing in books for you/the kids to read overnight.
 Classics like Enid Blyton’s ‘Famous Five’ go a long way to helping recreate the outdoorsy/adventurous vibe.
 If you want a slightly more tech-savvy option, get your smart speaker/phone to play some kind of outdoorsy podcast/audiobook.
 Bliss.